 Hylke Dijkstra is the principal investigator of this project.
+He is Full Professor of International Security and Cooperation at Maastricht University, The Netherlands.
 He holds a PhD in Political Science (cum laude) from Maastricht University and read Contemporary European Studies (MPhil) in Cambridge.
 He was previously a Marie Curie Fellow at the University of Oxford, where he was also affiliated to Nuffield College.

-Hylke Dijkstra has published extensively on international organizations, including in Cooperation and Conflict, Global Governance, Global Policy, International Peacekeeping, Journal of European Integration, Journal of European Public Policy and The Review of International Organizations.
+Hylke Dijkstra has published extensively on international organizations, including in Cooperation and Conflict, European Journal of International Relations, Global Governance, Global Policy, Global Studies Quarterly, Journal of Common Market Studies, Journal of European Integration, Journal of European Public Policy and The Review of International Organizations.
 He is author of International Organization (with Rittberger/Zangl/Kruck) (Red Globe Press, 2019), International Organizations and Military Affairs (Routledge, 2016) and Policy-Making in EU Security and Defense (Palgrave Macmillan, 2013).

-Leonard Schuette is a doctoral researcher in this project.
-Most recently, he was a research fellow at the Centre for European Reform (CER), a think tank in London.
+Leonard Schuette is a senior research fellow at the Munich Security Conference.
+He was doctoral researcher from 2019 to 2022.
+Before he joined NestIOr, he was a research fellow at the Centre for European Reform (CER), a think tank in London.
 He received a MPhil in International Relations and Politics (with distinction) from the University of Cambridge in 2018.
-Before, he studied at the University of St Andrews and spent an exchange semester at Sciences Po in Paris.
+He studied at the University of St Andrews and spent an exchange semester at Sciences Po in Paris.